9th-circle/Anathema.Vectors/README.md

 Basic linear algebra, mostly for computer graphics.

-## Status

-- The 2D math has been validated with unit tests and demos.
-- Most of the 3D math has been written but validation is ongoing.
-- Complex numbers and quaternions have not been written.

 ## Why?

 System.Numerics contains a native SIMD-enabled Vector class.
 It's extremely fast and is what most developers would expect.
 Why not just use that?